dfsp-spirit/brainview/README.md

 Tests and test data are not shipped in the releases, see the [README_DEVELOPMENT file](README_DEVELOPMENT.md) in this repository for instructions on installing the development version and running the tests.

-## Alternatives and similar tools
+## Related neuroimaging tools

-Alternatives to `brainview`:

 - If you want a full brain visualization package for Python that allows you to plot morphometry data in various ways and in publication quality, you should definitely have a look at [PySurfer](https://pysurfer.github.io/).
+PySurfer also offers different views of the brain in a single overview image and supports time data.
 - If you have to use Matlab instead of Python, I can recommend [SurfStat](http://www.math.mcgill.ca/keith/surfstat/).
 It can do way more than visualization: it also features terms which allow you do conveniently formulate GLMs and it has support for different methods to detect spatial clusters of significant group differences, correct for multiple comparisons and more.

 ## License